openEHR/adl-tools/apps/doc/README-adl_workbench.txt

 	http://www.openehr.org/developer/t_svn_um_top.htm for instructions on
 	using subversion).

-	adl_workbench:
 	Double-click the adl_workbench.exe file.
 The GUI ADL workbench tool should appear.
 Follow these general steps:

 	* open and parse an archetype file....

 		EITHER

 	  Use the archetype explorer on the left hand side of the tool to navigate to the desired archetype and left-click to open and parse.
 The root directory of the explorer view is determined by the "repository" setting in the .cfg file.
 Use the Options menu to set the directory on your system.

 		OR

 	  open a file - use the  "Open" button to choose an archetype anywhere in the file system.
 Useful for looking at archetypes outside the repository.

 	* for files that parse successfully, you can now use the other controls to explore the archetype, including the node map and the ontology display in the lower half of the tool.
 You can change the language and terminology for archetypes that have bindings and translations;
 	  this will cause all controls to be updated visually.

 	* edit the archetype - use the "Edit" button to bring up a text editor.
 	  Saving from the text editor will cause the archetype to be reloaded.

 	* Serialise (save) the archetype - choose a format, using the "Format" drop-down, then use the "Save" button.
 This will cause the parse tree to be written out to the selected format, currently HTML or ADL.

 	The application configuration file, adl_workbench.cfg can be used to set the preferred editor command, e.g. "notepad" or "gvim".
 This file need not exist on startup, as it will be created by setting options, if not found.

-	adl_cmd_line:
-		You need to create a adl_cmd_line.cfg file containing the path of the archetypes, in .ini file format, e.g.:

-			[any]
-			repository = $OPENEHR\knowledge\archetypes\dev\adl

-Running the command-line validator
-	This tool gives a slightly more efficient way of parsing one or all archetypes in the repository directory, and is used to verify a software change against all the archetypes.

 Reading the ADL files
 	The ADL files are plain text files, rather like programming language